General Manager – Heidi Enns

 - General Administration

 The Parks, Recreation & Culture Department reports to City Council, and the Parks, Recreation & Culture Commission.
-The Commission consists of six political appointees: three from City Council, and three from School District No. 34 (Abbotsford).
+The Commission consists of six political appointees: three from City Council, and three from School District No. 34 (Abbotsford), plus representatives from the community, one each representing: Arts & Heritage; Sports Council; Seniors; Community at Large; Post Secondary; Youth.

 Parks Services is responsible for the design, development, maintenance, and operation of 189 parks, totalling over 3392 hectares of land.
 Included within these lands are four civic cemeteries, 68 playgrounds, 17 washroom facilities, 6 facilities at Abbotsford Exhibition Park, 90 km of pathways and trails, 34 ball diamonds, 32 sports fields, 1 synthetic turf field, 21 tennis courts, 2 beach volleyball courts, 1 BMX track, 1 lawn bowling green, 2 skate parks, 1 spray park, 8 basketball courts, 1 running track, and 3 lacrosse/roller hockey boxes.
 We also maintain numerous planted beds, turf areas and 5545 specimen trees within parks, plazas, gardens and enhanced boulevards and medians to beautify our City in the Country.
 In addition, staff setup and take down numerous community events throughout the year, and engage volunteers to support these events.